IF you've always dreamt of pulling a beer for your mates in your very own pub, this could be the opportunity you've been waiting for.

 Coronavirus hit the hospitality industry hard with forced closures, social distancing and many hoteliers resorting to offering takeaway food for the first time.

 But, now as restrictions ease people are starting to show an interest in buying a pub to call their own.

-There were nine for sale by John Parsons Hotels (JPH) across the Central West, with a range of venues up for grabs, but recently two have sold.
+There were nine for sale by John Parsons Hotels (JPH) across the NSW Central West, with a range of venues up for grabs, but recently three have just sold.

-The Criterion Hotel in Crookwell and the Wombat Hotel in Wombat (near Young) have already been snapped up, while the Railway Hotel in Grenfell is under offer.
+The Railway Hotel in Grenfell, the Criterion Hotel in Crookwell and the Wombat Hotel in Wombat (near Young) have already been snapped up.

 Still on the market is the: Elephant and Castle Hotel in Bathurst ($2.275m), Vandenberg Hotel in Forbes ($2.1m), Cargo Inn in Cargo ($585,000), Imperial Hotel in Trangie ($485,000), Commercial Hotel in Werris Creek ($450,000) and the Royal Hotel in Euabalong ($390,000).

 The Central West is an amazing place to invest in a pub, JPH sales director Reggie Henderson said.

 "People are looking for a really good food and beverage offering and something that stands out from the rest," he said.

 "Orange and the Central West are destination points and people are attracted to see what it looks like."